hypertidy/whatarelief/README.md

 There is no grand catalogue of these sources or how to use them, so we left that for later, grabbed some sources and made some helpers.

-Here you’ll find functions
+Here you’ll find functions with clear names about what they provide.

 -   [elevation()](https://hypertidy.github.io/whatarelief/reference/elevation.html)
 -   [imagery()](https://hypertidy.github.io/whatarelief/reference/imagery.html)
 -   [streetmap()](https://hypertidy.github.io/whatarelief/reference/imagery.html)
 -   [coastline()](https://hypertidy.github.io/whatarelief/reference/coastline.html)

-and it’s pretty obvious what they do.
-What isn’t so obvious is that they aren’t really specific to their name, `elevation()` for example can look up any raster data source (file, url, anything GDAL understands), just use the ‘source’ argument.
+They aren’t really specific to their name, `elevation()` for example can look up any raster data source (file, url, anything GDAL understands), just use the ‘source’ argument.
 This also means we don’t have to use the online sources, just provide whatever you want.

-We just have trouble naming things.
+Generally, `elevation()` will get a matrix (a single band) of numeric raster data, and `imagery()` and `streetmap()` will get a matrix of colour data (usually from 3 or 4 bands).

-`imagery()` and `streetmap()` default to satellite+aerial imagery, and drawings of street layers respectively.
+`elevation()` defaults to global elevation data from GEBCO, and will include higher resolution SRTM for small regions. `imagery()` and `streetmap()` default to satellite+aerial imagery, and drawings of street layers respectively.

 `coastline()` generates coordinates from a elevation source at level = 0, to give a “coast line” of sorts.

 All of these functions have arguments *extent*, *dimension*, *projection* - the three key components that make up a raster.
-Just specify them to get what you want.
+Specify these three components to get what you want.
+Every single spatial object you use has an extent (xmin,xmax,ymin,ymax) and a projection (crs), you can pick anything for dimension (but 1024x1024 is enough to make a picture, for example).

 We have been careful to align to the *raster orientation*, which in R is the `rasterImage()` convention, this matches the order in which the data